 You will also notice that when on site you be with the same group of students and will mostly remain in the same classroom all day, so that you remain in your student ‘bubble’.
 This is to reduce the spread of the virus.

 Please bring a bottle to refill as there is limited water coolers in use on each campus.

-Face masks are not required in most instances in college, however you may wear one if you wish.
+Face masks are required in all buildings in the college, however once sitting down in classrooms you may wear one if you wish.
 Some staff may also choose to wear a face covering, however we have asked that transparent face shields are worn when teaching or working directly with students so that the face is still clearly visible.

 There are a small number of circumstances where our risk assessments have indicated that staff and students should always wear a face covering, usually because the nature of the practical work means that you cannot maintain 2m distance from others.
 In these cases we will provide the required face masks or other PPE for students and staff, and your teacher will explain about this during your induction period.

 Support for students